Nick Easter: Early life

-Easter is the brother of Sale Sharks player Mark Easter and the nephew of author Anne Easter Smith.
+Easter is the elder brother of Sale Sharks player Mark Easter and the nephew of author Anne Easter Smith.
 His father, John, played squash professionally and reached No. 1 in Britain and No. 9 in the world.
 His great grandfather, Pieter Le Roux, played for the Springboks.
 He attended the South London public school Dulwich College and Nottingham Trent University.

 Club career

 After a period working in London, Easter moved to Rosslyn Park F.C. before moving onto Orrell.
 In 2004, Easter signed for Harlequins.

 Easter has won the Harlequins Player of the year award four times in 2004–05, 2005–06, 2012–13 and 2014–15 season at the age of 36.
 He was voted Aviva Premiership forward of the year in 2013 & 2014.

 In the penultimate game of the 2013–14 season, against Bath, Nick became the most capped Harlequin in the professional era with 233 appearances.

 During this period he won the 2012 Premiership, 2011 Amlin Cup and 2013 LV Cup.
-His final game was in the European Challenge Cup final loss to Montpellier in May 2016.
+His final game was the European Challenge Cup final loss to Montpellier in May 2016.